Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 “‘Fore my HUD went out, we were about to regroup on the other side of this hall.”

 “Good, ‘cuz whatever this place is, it’s more’n a fuckin’ solar lens.
-It’s---”
+It’s - ”

 There was a noise like the whole station was a bell, and somebody’d just rung it; Adam gritted his teeth and forced himself to focus even though he could feel a new rumble in the structure through his glove, and after a second could hear it too.
 Low.
 Tectonic, even.
 But with a *growing* quality he didn’t like one bit.